 Ques.5.
 What are the four ETL Testing Types?
 Explain each of them in brief.

 Ans.
+This is one of the most commonly asked ETL testing interview questions.
 Following are the four ETL testing types-

 - New Data Warehouse Testing – In this type of testing, a new data warehouse is built from scratch.
 Data inputs are collected from the customer.